It’s time for another mortgage match-up: “Mortgage rate vs. APR.”

 Though it’s extremely important to know both the mortgage rate and the APR, there are limitations to this calculation.

 As noted, some costs aren’t included in the APR, and banks and mortgage lenders calculate APR differently, so it’s not always simple to get an apples-to-apples comparison.

 Additionally, the mortgage APR assumes you’ll hold the loan for its full amortization, but most people sell or refinance long before loan maturity.
 That can change the picture quite a bit.

-Put simply, high cost loans held for a short period will actually result in a higher APR than advertised, because the costs aren’t spread over the full term.
+Put simply, high cost loans held for a short period will actually result in a higher APR than advertised, because the costs aren’t spread over the full term as anticipated by the calculation.

 Watch Out for APR on ARMs